Key Takeaways

 Frequently Asked Questions

-What Is the Best Therapy for Sensory Processing Disorder?
+What Is the Best Therapy for Sensory Processing Disorder in Kids?

 The best therapy for you depends on your child’s specific needs.
 Still, it often includes sensory integration therapy tailored by an occupational therapist to help your child manage sensory challenges effectively.